 Moving water is enchanting.
-Any backyard pond helps create a calming atmosphere and adds visual value to the landscape, but when water bubbles, trickles, or emits a spray that captures a rainbow prism of hues, the effect can be nothing short of magical.
+A backyard pond or water garden can help create a calming atmosphere and adds visual value to the landscape, but when water bubbles, trickles, or emits a spray that captures a rainbow prism of hues, the effect can be nothing short of magical.
 While attractive, nonmoving water is likely to stagnate, adding a pump to recirculate the water in a backyard pond or create a fountain helps keep the water fresh and free of mosquitoes.

 The best pond pump varies by the type of water feature and the desired effect.
 Ahead, learn about the different types of pumps and find out why the following are at the top of their class for creating water-moving effects in the landscape.